greenerservices/greenerservices.github.io/app/principles/actions/2a-plan-for-service-sustainability-and-resilience.md

 When gathering requirements:

- * identify and prioritise the environmental impacts of project requirements
+• identify and prioritise the environmental impacts of project requirements
- * understand the benefits and trade offs between priorities, for example environmental impacts versus user needs or performance
+• understand the benefits and trade-offs between priorities, for example environmental impacts versus user needs or performance
- * understand the risks of keeping parts of an existing service or process
+• understand the risks of keeping parts of an existing service or process

 #### Environmental benefit:
-Placeholder
+Including environmental impacts in the requirements ensures that there is visibility of these and they can be planned for and delivered against.

 {% from "govuk/components/details/macro.njk" import govukDetails %}